This article discusses five reasons why every crypto investor needs a second residency.

 To help you narrow it down a little, the goal for a lot of crypto investors should be to put out as little money as possible and still get the passport quickly.

 Especially as a US citizen, you may want the option of renouncing your US citizenship in a matter of months because, every month that goes by, you may be losing money by not being in ICOs or by paying taxes on your trades.

 From $100,000 and up, you can get a passport in a matter of months.
 And, if you’re operating at a serious level, the ROI on that can be almost instant.

 Other passport opportunities are worth considering as well, particularly for folks who have cryptocurrencies as a big part of their assets but also have fiat cash or other assets in a different pile that they can draw from.

 There are other countries where you can go in and buy a property in exchange for a passport or start a business or do other things and get a passport in six months, a year, etc.

-Which passport you should get depends on whether you’re single, married, which country you come from, which countries you want to be able to travel to, if you’re a US citizen and you want to go back to the United States at some point of your life… There are a lot of different factors that you have to consider.
+Which passport you should get depends on whether you’re single or married, your home country, which countries you want to be able to travel to, if you’re a US citizen and you want to go back to the United States at some point in your life, etc. There are a lot of different factors that you have to consider.

 If you want to discover how you can set up a customized residence and passport strategy as a crypto investor, get in touch with us today.
 Our team will curate a holistic, tailored strategy that addresses all aspects of your life.